In Wild Air

 There’s so much music I want to suggest that I can’t do any of it.
 So I’ll talk about a book.

 UNSONG by Scott Alexander, is an online opus about kabbalah as computer science.
 In the UNSONG world Apollo 8 crashed into the celestial sphere surrounding earth, and nature reverted to kabbalistic Judaism.
 Religions are bugfixes for a broken reality: Uriel descended to Mount Sinai to warn humans never to boil goats in their mothers’ milk, because doing so triggered bugs in the code that was holding the universe together.
-Now the commerce is run on the magical names of god, copyright over these words is license to harness the power of creation, and awful, grimace-inducing puns are weapons of literal mass destruction.
+Now commerce is run on the magical names of god, copyright over these words is a license to harness the power of creation, and awful, grimace-inducing puns are weapons of literal mass destruction.

-I’m mentioning this book not just because that description is already catnip to me but also, the author introduced me to the term anti-inductive: “things such that if you understand them, they get more complicated until you don’t,” which neatly summarizes both productive artistic dialogue, all my favourite music, and the merciless Red Queen Race of hipster fashion, oh and probably In Wild Air.
+I’m mentioning this book not just because that description is already catnip to me but also, the author introduced me to the term anti-inductive: “things such that if you understand them, they get more complicated until you don’t,” which neatly summarises both productive artistic dialogue, all my favourite music, and the merciless Red Queen Race of hipster fashion, oh and probably In Wild Air.

 Anyway, he finished writing the book last month.
 Great time to read it.